james0x0A/language-octo/README.md

 You can learn more about Octo and CHIP-8 at the [Octo github page](https://github.com/JohnEarnest/Octo/)

-The package can be via the Atom package interface or via the command:
+The package can be via the Atom package interface or by the command:

     apm install language-octo